jinit24/Scrabble-bot/docs/index.md

 ## Initial Idea - Permutations

 Once you fix a length you can find all the permutations possible.
 In the worst case there are 7!(5040) permutations.
-This is managable and not really an issue.
+This is manageable and not really an issue.
 This is a one-liner in python :
 ```py
 import itertools